All of us have plenty of stress in our lives.

-This research was done BEFORE COVID-19 threw the world into chaos.
+This research was done BEFORE our global pandemic.

 So if you find yourself binging in response to the stress of our global pandemic, know that you are not alone here.

 Heck, recently I mindlessly devoured an entire tub of Animal Crackers too.
 It was only when the bag was gone did I understand what just happened.

 Many of us, even fitness “experts,” are prone to stress eating.

 Now, don’t take this as a free pass to stress eat.

 If the behavior goes against your goals, it’s something we want to work towards improving.

 But there’s a reason they call it “comfort food.”
 Food can often be used to make us happier.

-At the end of the day, we’re all emotional bags of meat of this floating hunk of space rock, and we’re doing the best we can.
+At the end of the day, we’re all emotional bags of meat on this floating hunk of space rock, and we’re doing the best we can.

 Give yourself a bit of a break, my friend.